 How long will the vegan puff pastry keep?

-The pastry is best used within 3 to 4 days of being made.
+The vegan puff pastry is best used within 3 to 4 days of being made.

 How long will the butter keep?

-The butter keeps up to 3 to 4 weeks in an airtight container.
+The vegan butter keeps for up to 3 to 4 weeks in an airtight container.

 How to make Vegan Puff Pastry – recipe & video